Helpful Ways To Spend Bereavement Leave

 What is bereavement leave?

-Bereavement leave is a specific type of absence reserved for employees grieving the loss of immediate family members, like parents, children, spouses, and siblings.
+Bereavement leave is a specific type of absence reserved for employees grieving the loss of immediate family members, like parents, children, spouses, domestic partners, and siblings.
 However, some policies may consider the loss of extended family members, such as in-laws, aunts, and uncles.
 The average policy offers up to three or five days of bereavement, although in some cases, bereavement leave may be given for up to two weeks.
-This time is set aside for the employee to grieve, attend funeral services, and manage other matters related to their loss.
+This time is set aside for the employee to grieve, attend funeral services, and manage other matters related to the loss of their loved one or family member.

-In the United States, there are no federal laws mandating the terms of bereavement leave policies or laws that mandate that employers must offer paid bereavement leave at all.
+In the United States, there are no federal laws mandating the terms of bereavement leave policies or laws that mandate that employers must offer paid bereavement leave at all, regardless of whether people lose family members, spouses, or other loved ones.
 Some employers may have no formal policy, while others offer generous paid leave options for their employees.
 Despite the absence of federal law mandating bereavement policies, a few states have taken steps to define the scope of bereavement leave for grieving employees under certain collective bargaining agreements.

 For example, California requires employers with five or more employees to offer bereavement leave of up to five days for the death of an immediate or covered family member.
 Covered family members include an eligible employee’s spouse, child, parent, grandparent, domestic partner, or parent-in-law.
 To prepare for the potential passing of a loved one, you may consider reaching out to your employer to see if they offer bereavement leave options.